allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 *The GC profile of on-heap variant:*
 ![on-heap GC chart](/img/articles/2022-06-01-gc-hands-off-my-data/on-heap-gc.png)
-Memory usage increased throughout the test, there were 40 GC collection cycles that lasted 0.212s.
+Memory usage increases throughout the test, there are 40 GC collection cycles that lasts 0.212s.

 *The GC profile of off-heap variant:*
 ![on-heap GC chart](/img/articles/2022-06-01-gc-hands-off-my-data/off-heap-gc.png)
 This time heap memory usage chart definitely looks different, is shaped like a saw, and reaches half of the previous value.
-Please note also, that this time there were only 13 GC cycles with total time of 0.108s.
+Please note also, that this time there are only 13 GC cycles with total time of 0.108s.

 The results of the GC profile comparison are therefore as expected, and what about the request times?